alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

    * `reallocarray()`
    * `posix_memalign()`

-2. When interceptor should use default implementation it should be found by calling `dlsym()` using `RTLD_NEXT` special handle.
+2. When interceptor requires access to the  default implementation this implementation should be found by calling `dlsym()` using `RTLD_NEXT` special handle.
 Please look to `dlsym()` documentation for details.

 #### Symbol Visibility

-The C and C++ languages knows nothing about dynamic libraries.
+The C and C++ languages know nothing about dynamic libraries.
 They have concepts of "internal" and "external" linkage and nothing more.
 The symbols with internal linkage are accessible inside the same translation unit and symbols with external linkage are accessible